sinch/n8n-sinch/engineering-reference-docs/TEST_AUTH.md

 # Authentication Testing Guide

-This guide helps you test and debug Sinch Conversations API authentication using the CLI test script.
+This guide helps you test and debug Sinch Build Conversations API authentication using the CLI test script.

 ## Quick Start